 Why your car won’t start in cold weather

-Most common causes of why your car won’t start in cold weather
+A dead car battery or discharged car battery is the #1 reason why your car won’t start in cold weather

 Some people test their ignition system by removing a spark plug and test it for spark by grounding it against the engine.
 That test confirms whether the ignition system is working, but it does NOT confirm that the spark plugs are in good shape.
 A worn spark plug can fire in open air but fail to spark in the combustion chamber

 The wrong oil viscosity or worn out oil can reduce cranking speed below the minimum needed to fire your engine.

 Oil thickens when cold.
 If your carmaker lists a summer weight oil and a different oil for cold temperatures and you haven’t changed to the cold water recommendation, that can cause a no start when cold condition.

 Sensor or throttle body issues can prevent your car from starting in cold weather

 The computer uses data from the engine coolant temperature sensor, the intake air temperature sensor, air density data from the MAF sensor or barometric pressure data from the MAP sensor to calculate the correct amount of fuel to add to the incoming cold air.
 Bad data from any of those sensors will result in a mixture that’s too rich or too lean and it won’t start your engine.